 - Wrap the thick wire around one end of the perch, using the pliers for a good grip and to ensure a sturdy, tight fit.
 Coil the wire several times around the very end of the perch for security, and use the pliers to pinch the end closed and tight against the perch.

 - Bend the thick wire in an arch to the other side of the perch, and repeat the end wrapping to complete the swing's arch.
 Be sure this second end is also tightly fitting so the perch does not come loose or slide around.

-- After you are satisfied with the swing's design, gently mold and shape the wire into its finished shape, removing any warps or bends from the construction.
+- After you are satisfied with the swing's design, gently mold and press the wire into its finished shape, removing any warps or bends from the construction.
 Be sure the top loop is wide enough to hang the swing safely.

 Hummingbird Swing Tips